I Saw Ramallah | Mourid Barghouti

 Is there any other country in the world that so perplexes you with its names?
 Last time I was clear and things were clear.
 Now I am ambiguous and vague.
 Everything is ambiguous and vague.

-A fierce and moving memoir on returning to Palestine, the meaning of exile and homeland, and the habitual place and status of a person, from Palestinian poet Mourid Barghouti.
+A fierce and moving memoir on returning to Palestine, the meaning of exile and homeland, and the habitual place and status of a person, from the late Palestinian poet Mourid Barghouti.

-Barred from his homeland after 1967’s Six-Day War, Barghouti spent thirty years in exile – shuttling among the world’s cities, yet secure in none of them; separated from his family for years at a time; never certain whether he was a visitor, a refugee, a citizen, or a guest.
+Barred from his homeland after 1967’s Six-Day War, Barghouti spent thirty years in exile: shuttling between the world’s cities, yet secure in none of them; separated from his family for years at a time; never certain whether he was a visitor, a refugee, a citizen, or a guest.

 ‘Intensely lyrical.
 Much of this beautifully written and evocative book is a lamentation on the conditions of exile.’
 Guardian

 ‘Barghouti manages to be temperate, fair-minded, resilient and uniquely sad.
 This is an impressive addition to the literature of exile.’
-Independent
+Tom Paulin, Independent

 ‘Moving and thoughtful … compelling Barghouti s description of his return to Ramallah is impassioned.’
 Metro

-‘Barghouti’s account is controlled, reflective, factual, unemotional, eloquent . . .
-It has been superbly and sensitively translated.’
+‘Controlled, reflective, factual, unemotional, eloquent … superbly and sensitively translated.’
 Times Literary Supplement